 Optimization activities require a bit of technical expertise.
 What should the focus keyword be?
 What should the URL say?
-H1's & H2's-- what are those?
-The third essential part of posting or publishing your content so that it can be found is to apply the skill of search engine optimization.
-This area may be a few hours to learn, but a career to completely master.
+H1's & H2's... what are those?
+The third essential part of posting or publishing your content so that it can be found is to apply the skill of search engine optimization (SEO).
+This area may be a few hours to learn but will require a career to completely master.
 Many of these tactics can be applied after the blog is written and edited.
 Keyword research is an exception.
 This research can show the typical online search traffic volume for a given topic before ever making the effort to write about it.

-Before publishing any blog post, check to see if all three skills have been applied.
+Before publishing any blog post, check to see if all 3 skills have been applied.
 Subject expertise, editing skill and optimization tactics all matter.
 Better yet, during the creative process, maneuver your team's activities.
-Coordinate all three areas during the blog's development.
+Coordinate all 3 areas during the blog's development.
 This could mean deciding whether your subject expert should write about popular keyword searches.
-Or perhaps your expert writes first and keyword research is applied after because you want to blaze new topical trails.
+Or, perhaps your expert writes first and keyword research is applied after because you want to blaze new topical trails.

 This blog post is an example.
 Before writing, the keywords and concept of "triangulation and blogging" were searched with zero results.
-A completely original keyword/concept.
+A completely original keyword/concept was born.

 With either approach, the editing should be tight to maximize reader and search engine comprehension.
-The search engine optimization must be completed.
-And there has to be some level of expert information or opinion.
-Doing these three things completes the triangulation method for successful blogging results!
+The search engine optimization must be completed and there has to be some level of expert information or opinion.
+Doing these 3 things completes the triangulation method for successful blogging results!

 For an assessment of your blog's performance and suggestions on how to improve it, get in touch with us today and schedule a digital marketing audit.
 We'll get back to you within 24 hours!